justindujardin/mathy/website/docs/examples/swarm_solver.md

 # Swarm Planning Solver [![Open Example In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/justindujardin/mathy/blob/master/website/docs/examples/swarm_solver.ipynb)

 > This notebook is built using `mathy.fragile` module for swarm planning to determine which actions to take.
 The research and implementation come from [@Guillemdb](https://github.com/Guillemdb) and [@sergio-hcsoft](https://github.com/sergio-hcsoft).
-They're both amazing researchers, and we're very greatful for their research and code contributions.
+They're both amazing 🙇

 Sometimes training a machine learning model is inconvenient and time consuming, especially when you're working on a new problem type or set of rules.